ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       └─ grunt-webfont.js
     gruntfile.js

-That keeps our Gruntfile relatively small and things seem to be well organized.
+That keeps Gruntfile relatively small and things seem to be well organized.
 But do you get a clear picture of the project just by glancing into this cold and lifeless list of tasks?
 What actually do they do?
 What's the flow?

 Can you tell that Sass files going through `grunt-sass`, then `grunt-postcss:autoprefixer`, then `grunt-uncss`, and finally through `grunt-csso`?
 Is it obvious that the `clean` task is cleaning it, `grunt-spritesmith` is generating a Sass file which should be picked up too, and `grunt-watch` watches over all changes?

 Seems like things all over the place.
-Like we have gone too far with splitting!
+Like we have gone too far with externalization!

 So, finally... what if tell you that *a better way would be to group configs based on features*?

 Instead of a not-so-helpful list of tasks, we'll get a sensible list of features.
 How about that?